dmitriz/cpsfy/README.md

 The callback will be called repeatedly with every new socket message emited.

-Other websocket events can be subscribed by other callbacks, so the CPS function with its muiltiple callbacks can encapsulate the entire socket functionality.
+Other websocket events can be subscribed by other callbacks, so the CPS function with its multiple callbacks can encapsulate the entire socket functionality.